Lin-cT/Denoising_MRI/docs/index.md

 Dataset for MR denoising training is not opened at this moment.

 ## Model
-Two models are released at https://huggingface.co/microsoft/SNRAware
+Three models are released at https://huggingface.co/microsoft/SNRAware

 - SNRAware-small: 27.7million parameters
 - SNRAware-medium: 55.1million parameters